January 8, 2021

 Although gastric bypass surgery has been one of the leading forms of bariatric surgery for decades, the sleeve gastrectomy procedure is now the general leader.
-A recent study by the Cleveland Clinic Bariatric and Metabolic Institute in Ohio estimated that 51.7-percent of 193,000 procedures performed in 2014 were for the (stomach- shrinking) sleeve gastrectomy compared to just 26.8-percent for the gastric bypass.
-The reason why many still opt for the gastric bypass over the sleeve gastrectomy is the additional benefit of reduced calorie absorption.
+However, the reason why many still opt for the gastric bypass over the sleeve gastrectomy is the additional benefit of reduced-calorie absorption.

 Because diabetics suffer glucose spikes when excess calories are absorbed, inhibiting calorie absorption plays a critical role in treatment.
 Diabetics also have a general tendency to avoid sugar which reduces the risks of dumping syndrome.

 Dumping syndrome occurs when rich foods like sugar are eaten too quickly and cause stomach-related discomforts.
-In any case, many see this as a benefit for those who develop it after bariatric surgery because it corrects poor eating habits.
+Therefore, many see this as a benefit for those who develop it after bariatric surgery because it corrects poor eating habits.

 When is the Gastric Bypass Procedure Advisable?

 Patients who retain a current diagnosis of morbid obesity with a Body Mass Index (BMI) of 40 or above are the strongest candidates for gastric bypass surgery.
-For obese people who have tried dieting, exercise, medicine, and examined all their other options, a doctor may recommend the surgery as a permanent solution.
+Above all and for obese people who have tried dieting, exercise, medicine, and exhausted all other options, your doctor may recommend the surgery as a permanent solution.

 The laparoscopic method of gastric bypass is the preferred choice due to the rapid recovery time and reduced risk of infections, discomfort, and scarring.
-The ease of healing makes it a favorite with diabetics.
+The ease of healing makes it a favorite with diabetics, too.